Moving back to Canada is Exciting!

 We are in the news!

 Leaving the U.S. to retire back to Canada?
-Some thoughts from Paul Kurucz in this New York Times article! ....
+Some thoughts from Paul Kurucz and of a client are this New York Times article! ...

 Professional support for your banking, investments, tax, logistics, timing, and lifestyle questions when moving back to Canada.